 1. Residential Interior Designers: Crafting Cozy Homes

 Residential designers focus on homes and private spaces.
 They may specialize further in kitchen design, custom furniture, or layout transformations like removing walls or adding skylights.
 Many are self-employed or freelance, offering services tailored to client tastes and lifestyles.
+If you are looking for interior design business ideas that allow for deep personal connections, this is it.

 - Clients: Homeowners, renters